THE SHWACHMAN DIAMOND SYNDROME

 Symptomatic treatment consists of replacing the missing pancreatic enzymes.
 The patient takes this with every meal so that it can be digested.

-Treatment with Neutropenia is used for G-CSF. thrombocytopenia or erothrocytes) are also often affected.
-The bone marrow can become depleted for a variety of reasons.
-In addition to leukemia, kann sich ein myelodysplastisches Syndrom (MDS) can also develop.
-Then a stem cell transplant is necessary, otherwise the body cannot keep itself alive.
+Neutropenia is treated with G-CSF.
+Also Thrombozytopenia or Erythrozytopenia can occur.
+Bone marrow can become depleted for various reasons.
+In addition to leukemia a myelodysplastisches Syndrom (MDS) can also develop.
+In such cases a stem cell transplant is necessary because the body cannot otherwise sustain life